maritime-labs/calypso-anemometer/README.rst

 SignalK telemetry
 *****************

-This program can optionally submit telemetry data in SignalK Delta Format via UDP.
+The program can optionally submit telemetry data in SignalK Delta Format via UDP.
 To make a `SignalK server`_ receive the data, create an "UDP receiver" data connection on the `Server » Data Connections`_ dialog of your `OpenPlotter`_ instance.